ERnsTL/osi-stack/doc/03 correct clnp inactive protocol subset.md

    * up the stack we trim things from the buffer - by creating an ever smaller view/slice into the layer2 buffer.
 The buffer remains in ownership of the SubnetworkService.
 Arriving in destination layer, the layer makes a copy and returns the buffer.
 * X.233 clause 8.4 says that the requests go down the stack and indications go back up the stack.
 * should the SNDCF dissect the Ethernet header or the SN Service?
 AKA who are the parameters in the Service Primitive for?
 Request or Indication?
+* add protocol server to be contacted via library and unix socket or should each application create its own stack? well, the network layer handles the network protocol for the whole system and we cannot have 1,2,3,5,10 sockets all bound to the Ethernet interface, each receiving the same packets and handling them x times.

 * Implement correct PDU composition function for Inactive Protocol subset.
 * Implement correct PDU decomposition function for Inactive Protocol subset.